google/WebFundamentals/src/content/en/fundamentals/design-and-ui/media/images.md

 <img src="img/sprite-sheet.png" class="attempt-right" alt="Image sprite sheet used in example">

-CSS spriting is a technique whereby a number of images are combined in a single 'sprite sheet' image.
-Individual images can then be used by specifying the background image for an element (the sprite sheet) plus an offset to display the correct part.
+CSS spriting is a technique whereby a number of images are combined into a single "sprite sheet" image.
+You can then use individual images by specifying the background image for an element (the sprite sheet) plus an offset to display the correct part.